 Asbestos in Ancient Times

 The asbestos industry ushers in thoughts of lung ailments such as asbestosis and incurable mesothelioma cancer.
-But long before modern medicine showed the dangers of this mineral, ancient people knew of its fire mastering properties and the problems it presented.
+But long before modern medicine scientifically proved the dangers of this mineral, ancient people knew of its fire mastering properties and, surprisingly, the health problems it presented.

 What is Asbestos?

 Asbestos is a Greek word meaning "inextinguishable" or "indestructible".
 It is a naturally occurring silicate mineral consisting of magnesium, calcium and iron.
 It is composed of strong fibres, which are either silky in texture with curly fibres or straight with needle like fibres.
 When it is processed into manufactured products, very small fibres are created.
 These invisible fibres are the source of danger when inhaled.